autoboat-vt/autoboat_docs/docs/getting_started/how_to_develop_website.md

 ### <p style="text-align: center;">Creating a Personal Access Token</p>

-In order to access the website gitlab from your computer, you need to create a personal access token.
+If you are unable to set up an SSH key, you can use a personal access token to authenticate yourself.
+Here are the steps to create a personal access token:

 1. From the website, please click on your profile picture in the top left:
    ![alt text](../images/setting_up_website_step4.png)